 - Permit costs, if any

-- Bid to state work will begin within 30 days of loan closing and all work will be done within 6 months of closing
+- Bid to state work will begin within 30 days of loan closing and all work will be done within six months of closing

-- Contractor’s acknowledgement he/she will receive 50% of the repair funds at loan closing and the other 50% when all work is complete
+- Contractor’s acknowledgment that they will receive 50% of the repair funds at loan closing and the other 50% when all work is complete

 - Statement the buyer will not be displaced from the home for more than 30 days